rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 ```

 The rustup toolchain points to the specified toolchain compiled in your `build` directory,
-so the rustup toolchain will be updated whenever `x.py build` or `x.py test` are run for
+so the rustup toolchain will be updated whenever `x build` or `x test` are run for
 that toolchain/stage.

 **Note:** the toolchain we've built does not include `cargo`.
 In this case, `rustup` will